Zion to the Grand Canyon: The Ultimate Road Trip

 20 Miles

 Those already familiar with Utah know that Moab is a mecca for singletrack riding, but the area south of Zion National Park is also home to some seriously epic lines.
-Whether you’re bringing your own bike or renting from one of the local outfitters, there are trails suited for any experience level.
+Whether you’re bringing your own bike or renting from a local outfitter, there are trails suited to any experience level.

 After your two-wheeled adventures, return to Springdale for your last night in the shadow of the canyon walls.
-The sunsets in Springdale are worth lingering on a patio with a cold drink in hand as the night climbs its way up the eastern face of the nearby cliffs.
+Springdale sunsets are worth lingering on a patio with a cold drink in hand as the night climbs its way up the eastern face of the nearby cliffs.

 Where to Stay